NVIDIA/NeMo-Guardrails/CONTRIBUTING.md

    ```bash
    python3 --version
    ```
-   If not present please download latest python version from https://www.python.org/downloads/ and try above command
+   If not present, please download latest python version from https://www.python.org/downloads/ and try above command

 2. Clone the project repository: